PostgreSqlStan/postgresqlstan.github.io/_drafts/2022-03-24-encoding-story.md

 Examining line 154, I saw "\xa0" in the text.
 (The lyrics which will not be repeated here).

 Various desktop applications, including my preferred text editor, opened this file without errors or warnings, simply displaying the invalid bytes in a different style.
-In a file this size, I doubt I would have noticed the problem.
+In a file this size, I doubt I would have noticed the problem without postgres reporting an error.

-Strict data validation is one of the many reasons I use postgres.
+To be clear, strict data validation is one of the many reasons I use postgres.
+This problem involves postgres, but it's not a problem with postgres.

 ### The Adventure Begins

+{% capture info-1 %}
-*Let's pretend that rather down chasing down a solution to the first error I encountered, I did the sensible thing described here and determined the full scope of the problem before seeking solutions.*
+*Let's pretend that rather down chasing down a solution to the first error I encountered, I did the sensible thing described here: I stopped to determine the full scope of the problem before seeking solutions.*
+{% endcapture %}<div class="notice">{{ info-1 | markdownify }}</div>

-To check for other invalid byte sequences, I filter out the lines containing "\xa0" and try to load the file again.
-Instead of editing the source file, I'll use the `program` option of the `\copy` command to perform whatever filtering is needed.
+To check for other invalid byte sequences, I decided to filter out the lines containing "\xa0" and try to load the file again.

+Insead of editing the source file, I use the `program` option of the postgres `\copy` command to perform whatever filtering is needed.
 In this case, because the file is tab-delimited (despite the .csv suffix) and postgres only allows the `header` option with the csv format, I was already removing the first line of the file with the `tail` program:

 ```
 > \copy _tmp from program 'tail -n +2 lyrics.csv'
 ```

-To remove the lines containing "\xa0", also I pipe the file through grep:
+To remove the lines containing "\xa0", also I pipe the file through grep, using the -v option to remove matching lines:

 ```
 > \copy _tmp from program 'tail -n +2 lyrics.csv | grep -v ''\\xa0'' '